 If a decision is made that has an adverse effect on a student under legislation, policies or procedures or any other formal process that prescribes an internal appeal process, a student dissatisfied with the decision must use the applicable process if they wish to lodge an appeal.
 If there is no internal appeal process in relation to the decision prescribed by legislation, or a policy or other formal process, then the student may be directed to a right of external appeal.

-Students may seek information about University appeal processes from the Student Advisory Service.
+Students may seek information about University appeal processes from the Student Advocacy.

-VCAL students, in the first instance, should refer to the Federation College Student Handbook & Student Advisory Service for direction to the VCAA Appeals Procedure.
+VCAL students, in the first instance, should refer to the Federation College Student Handbook & Student Advocacy for direction to the VCAA Appeals Procedure.

 Appeals must be treated by all parties as strictly confidential.
 This means that information about the Appeal shall only be discussed with, or made available to, a person who: